aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-ost/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+Why to Convert

+There can be different reasons to convert a DOTM file to OST.
+For example, a user may want to switch from Microsoft Outlook to some other email client that supports OST files.
+Or, a user may want to back up their emails in the OST format for safekeeping.
+Whatever the reason, Aspose.Total for Python via .NET can help developers automate the conversion process with just a few lines of code.

-For a Python developer, who is trying to add a DOTM to OST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OST format.
+How Aspose.Total Helps for DOTM to OST Conversion

+Aspose.Total for Python via .NET is a full package of various APIs that deal with different file formats, including email, images, and Microsoft Word formats.
+The [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of the [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package make it easy to convert DOTM files to OST with just a few lines of code.

+The conversion process is a two-step process.
+First, the Word file is loaded and rendered into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+Secondly, the converted HTML is loaded using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and saved into the OST format.

 {{% /blocks/products/pf/feature-page-summary %}}